imi-bigpicture/wsidicomizer/README.md

 *wsidicomizer* requires python >=3.7 and uses numpy, pydicom, highdicom, imagecodecs, openslide-python, PyTurboJPEG, opentile, and wsidicom.

 ## Limitations
 Files with z-stacks or multiple focal paths are currently not supported.
+DICOM properties related to slice thickness, focal plane thickness, and imaged volume are saved as 0 and not with proper values.

 ## Basic usage
 ***Convert a wsi-file into DICOM using cli-interface***